Michigan vs. UConn odds, prediction: 2026 NCAA Tournament national championship game picks by proven expert

 Top Michigan vs. UConn predictions

 The Huskies have seen the Under go 5-2 over their last seven games, and dating back to 2017, Unders sport a 6-2 record in National Championship Games.
-Given the injuries affecting both teams, as well as the team and title game trends, Konarski is siding with under 144.5 points.
-"Lean to the under with possessions coming at a premium in a slower paced game in the second half," Konarski said.
+Given the injuries affecting both teams, as well as the team and title game trends, Konarski is siding with under 145.5 points.
+"Lean to the under with possessions coming at a premium in a slower-paced game in the second half," Konarski told SportsLine.
 You can see his Michigan vs. Connecticut spread picks at SportsLine.

 How to make UConn vs. Michigan picks